Juliana Jaramillo Echeverri

 Research on long term trends of social stauts

-Colombia is among the most unequal and least mobile countries in the world and the educational system in the country is socially exclusive.
-We aim at measuring the social segregation in the educational system to evaluate whether contemporary differences in the educational system have deep roots in the past.
+Inequality in access to high-quality education can hinder the ability of education to promote intergenerational mobility.
+Looking at the case of Colombia, one of the most unequal and least mobile countries in Latin America, we evaluate whether contemporary differences in access to high-quality education have deep roots in the past.
 The results confirm that in several cases the original social status of the historical groups is highly associated with their contemporary performance in educational outcomes.
 We explore assortative mating as a possible mechanism behind these results, finding evidence of contemporary homogamy within the historical elites and ethnic surnames.
-We conclude that the educational system in Colombia reproduces patterns of social exclusion that are rooted in the past.
-You can find a version of the most recent working paper here.
+We conclude that the educational system in Colombia reproduces patterns of social exclusion that are rooted in the past. working paper blog en español

 Currently, I am building a network of researchers from other countries, to lay the foundations for an all-Latin American social mobility project.
 The idea with this network is to contributes to the literature by assembling different data–sets to track persistence and social mobility in the presence of fragmented information.
 At the moment we have researchers from Colombia, Chile, México and Uruguay.
 If you are interested in the project please get in touch!